Mount Sinai, Egypt: What to pack, what to wear, and when to go [2022]

 When to go to Mount Sinai, Egypt

-Based on the climate and weather in Mount Sinai, the best time to go is September.
+Based on the climate and weather in Mount Sinai, Egypt, the best time to go is September.
 See below for details.

-Important essentials for Mount Sinai, Egypt
+What to wear/what to pack for Mount Sinai, Egypt

 Here are some general tips on what to wear in Mount Sinai, as well as several items to remember to pack when traveling there.